 On registering for and receiving your copy of the handbook, you are agreeing to make yourself familiar with its contents - please make sure you read it.
-If you need clarification on any of the content, please ask the Director of Teaching, Dr Paul Snow (p.a.snow@bath.ac.uk) or the UG Programme Administrator, Ms Paula Gabriel (p.gabriel@bath.ac.uk).
+If you need clarification on any of the content, please ask the Head of Programmes, Dr Jane White ([k.a.j.white@bath.ac.uk](mailto:k.a.j.white@bath.ac.uk)) or the UG Programme Administrator, Ms Paula Gabriel ([p.gabriel@bath.ac.uk](mailto:p.gabriel@bath.ac.uk)).
 Every effort is made to ensure that the information contained within this handbook is accurate and up to date.
 Please refer to the online version via your Moodle (electronic learning) site for updates that are made during the year.